-The Community Standards Officer shall refer the case to a Hearing Board where the potential outcome of a case would rise to the level of removal from a program, suspension, or expulsion from the University.
+If the Community Standards Officer determines the potential outcome of a case could rise to the level of removal from an academic program, suspension, or expulsion from the University, the matter will be referred for a hearing before the Community Standards Board.

-The Respondent has the right to appeal the decision and outcomes resulting from an Administrative Hearing or a Community Standards Board Hearing.
+The Respondent has the right to appeal the decision and outcomes resulting from an Administrative Hearing.

-D. Information Gathering
+E. Information Gathering

 The University has the discretion to determine the extent and breadth of the information gathering process.
-Information gathering may be performed by appropriate administrative authorities including, but not limited to, Student Affairs/Life staff, Public Safety, and/or college deans or their designees.
-Information gathering may include interviews of the Complainant, the Respondent, and any witness presented by either party, or the review of any evidence.
-In the event of an Administrative Hearing, additional information gathering may not be required.
+Information gathering may be performed by the Community Standards Officer directly or by appropriate administrative authorities including, but not limited to, Student Affairs/Life staff, Public Safety, and/or college deans or their designees acting at the direction of the Community Standards Officer.
+Information gathering may include interviews of the Complainant, the Respondent, and witnesses presented by either party, and/or the review of evidence.
+The Community Standards Officer has the discretion to determine whether and to what extent additional information gathering is needed.

-Information gathering relative to potential violations of the Sex and Gender-Based Misconduct policy will occur in accordance with the Sex and Gender-Based Misconduct Policy and at the discretion of the Title IX Coordinator.
-Allegations of potential violations of the Bias, Discrimination and Harassment cases Policy will be addressed in consultation with the Office of Diversity & Inclusion Initiatives.
+Information gathering relative to potential violations of the Sex and Gender-Based Misconduct Policy will occur in accordance with that policy and at the discretion of the Title IX Coordinator.

-E. Community Standards Board Hearing Process
+F. Community Standards Board Hearing Process

-A Board Hearing will be used within the University's discretion, typically in cases where the Respondent could be removed from their program, suspended, expelled.
+A Board Hearing will be used at the University's discretion, typically in cases where removal from an academic program, suspension, and/or expulsion are possible disciplinary outcomes.